Incorporated in the Republic of South Africa

 Hybrid code: AFEP ISIN: ZAE000000238

 Bond company code: AECI

-(AECI or the Company)
+(AECI or the Company or the Group)

-Sponsor and Debt Sponsor: Rand Merchant Bank (A division of FirstRand Bank Limited)
+Equity and Debt Sponsor: Rand Merchant Bank (A division of FirstRand Bank Limited)